Tahoe South Blog

 A local gem, Rubicon is home to beautiful old-growth glades right on the shores of Lake Tahoe.
 Panoramic views of the lake will greet you the whole way, and the North facing slopes often hold great powder many days after a storm.
 Getting to the true summit of the peak requires a short scramble which some might find difficult in their ski boots, so don't be afraid to eat your lunch just below the rocky summit block.

-For the glade-lover in the group, Waterhouse Peak is hard to beat for a quick ski tour.
+For the glade-lover in the group, Waterhouse Peak is hard to beat for a quick ski tour and there are open areas for those that are not as into backcountry skiing in the trees.
 The peak can easily be climbed and skied in half a day, and is home to some of the finest tree skiing around.
 With perfectly spaced old growth trees and a mellow enough slope to let your skis run, the slopes of Waterhouse are sure to remain a popular touring destination for years to come.

 As you can see there are many great options for beginners and advanced skiers alike.

 For the more experienced ski tourer, there is an abundance of top-notch ski runs around the lake.
-You can find ascent and descent routes, as well as guide text and pictures in the Alpine Ski Tours - Lake Tahoe: Southwest topographic map.
+You can find ascent and descent routes, as well as guide text and pictures in the Alpine Ski Tours - Lake Tahoe: Southwest and Carson Pass topographic map.